 I slipped away to Hatepe, on the shore of Lake Taupo, Central North Island, New Zealand for a couple days fishing.
 My visit coincided with a good run of fish into the Hinemaiaia River.
 I caught plenty of fish, some memorable.

 I should have been happy, but my satisfaction with the fishing was, yet again, eroded, by a couple of 'catch and release' dogmatists - visitors to my country.

 Now, with my ego firmly placed in my back pocket, I think it is a pretty fair bet, that I caught many more fish that weekend than these two.
-And both these blokes, watched me catch and release many fish - in fact I only killed two fish.
+And both these blokes, watched me catch and release many fish - in fact I only killed one fish.

 I guess my reaction can best be summed up in a chapter I wrote in my book 'Fishing Smarter for Trout' (read it free online here).

 It was a great day on the Tongariro River (South of Lake Taupo, Central North Island, NZ) some years ago.
 In one pool I caught and released four fish in less than an hour.
 Then towards home-time I landed a beautiful hen, fat and silvery.
 Just perfect for some guests we were expecting next evening for dinner.